 If you are true to yourself, you will automatically achieve points one and two.

-Action step: Avoid the temptation to make things up when you’re writing your personal statement.
-Tell the story as it really happened and you’ll get MUCH better results.
+Action step: Avoid the temptation to make things up when writing your statement of purpose.
+Tell the story as it happened, and you’ll get MUCH better results.